-For the 2018/2019 year, NNAC has an ‘A’ rating for claims-paying ability, with a ‘negative’ outlook, according to Global Credit Ratings (GCR).
+For the 2020/2021 year, NNAC has an ‘A’ rating for claims-paying ability, with a stable outlook, according to Global Credit Ratings (GCR).

-According to the GCR report, the rating was based upon NNAC’s sound liquidity metrics, its stable investment returns and its overall profitability.
-However, our negative outlook was driven by the constrained economic conditions we are playing in.
+According to the GCR report, the rating was based upon NNAC’s sound liquidity metrics, its stable investment returns and improved performance in 2020.

-He added that he expects NNAC’s top-line premium income to be in the region of R1,2 bn this year.
+He added that he expects NNAC’s profitability to continue for the foreseeable future but remains cautious on the effects of Covid 19 on our economy.
 NNAC writes all major classes of short term insurance risk, focusing on retail, corporate, commercial, engineering and marine activity.